shamsnahidk/platform-test-automation/README.md

 # Platform Test Automation

-A lightweight Python-based system validation project that simulates platform health checks for core system metrics such as CPU usage, memory utilization, disk usage, service health, and latency.
+A lightweight Python-based validation tool that simulates platform health checks for core system metrics such as CPU, memory, disk usage, service health, and latency.

 ## Features
-- Validates platform health metrics from JSON input
+- Automated validation of platform health metrics
-- Uses structured logging for execution visibility
+- Structured logging for troubleshooting and observability
-- Includes automated unit tests with pytest
+- Unit tests for validation logic
-- Designed to reflect platform validation and test automation workflows
+- Simple, modular Python code for maintainability

 ## Tech Stack
 - Python